jefgen/icu/docs/userguide/dev/codingguidelines.md

 data structures. `UBool` is guaranteed to be one byte in size and signed; bool is not.

+Traditionally, ICU4C has defined its own FALSE=0 / TRUE=1 macros for use with UBool.
+Starting with ICU 68 (fall 2020), we no longer define these in public header files (unless U_DEFINE_FALSE_AND_TRUE=1), in order to avoid name collisions with code outside ICU defining enum constants and similar with these names.

+Instead, the versions of the C and C++ standards we require now do define type bool and values false & true, and we and our users can use these values.

+As of ICU 68, we are not changing ICU4C API from UBool to bool.
+Doing so in C API, or in structs that cross the library boundary, would break binary compatibility.
+Doing so only in other places in C++ could be confusingly inconsistent.
+We may revisit this.

+Note that the details of type bool (e.g., sizeof) depend on the compiler and may differ between C and C++.

 #### File Names (.h, .c, .cpp, data files if possible, etc.)

 Limit file names to 31 lowercase ASCII characters.
 (Older versions of MacOS have